signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="DuplicatedRTPStreams"></a>
 ### Duplicated RTP Streams (RFC 7198)

-RFC7198 is a method to address packet loss that does not incur unbounded delay, by duplicating packets and sending as separate redundant RTP streams.
+[pktlib](#user-content-pktlib) implements RFC7198, a method to address packet loss that does not incur unbounded delay, by duplicating packets and sending as separate redundant RTP streams.
 Here are mediaMin command line examples included in the SigSRF SDK for RFC7198:

     ./mediaMin -M0 -cx86 -i../pcaps/mediaplayout_RFC7198_EVS.pcapng -L -d0xc11 -r20